Service information and answers to some frequently asked questions about Skywalk Paragliders.

 Skywalk offers an additional warranty that goes beyond the minimum required by law.

-The skywalk 2+2 Guarantee covers material or workmanship defects and applies to all LTF/EN authorized, privately used equipment.
+The Skywalk 2+2 Guarantee covers material or workmanship defects and applies to all LTF/EN authorised, privately used equipment.
 Professionally used gliders (training or professional tandem wings) are excluded from this guarantee.

 No warranty claim is available for: